rocketacademy/bootcamp-4.1/algorithms/a.1-data-structures/a.1.6-trees.md

 See [Binary Search Tree section](a.1.6-trees.md#binary-search-tree) above for recap on properties of BSTs.

-1. Binary Search Tree Insertion ([HackerRank](https://www.hackerrank.com/challenges/binary-search-tree-insertion/problem?isFullScreen=true)) you will need to define a node as well as additional code to insert into the Binary Tree.
+1. Binary Search Tree Insertion (<a href="https://www.hackerrank.com/challenges/binary-search-tree-insertion/problem?isFullScreen=true" target="_blank">HackerRank</a>) you will need to define a node as well as additional code to insert into the Binary Tree.
-2. Search in a Binary Search Tree ([LeetCode](https://leetcode.com/problems/search-in-a-binary-search-tree/))
+2. Search in a Binary Search Tree (<a href="https://leetcode.com/problems/search-in-a-binary-search-tree/" target="_blank">LeetCode</a>)
-3. Increasing Order Search Tree ([LeetCode](https://leetcode.com/problems/increasing-order-search-tree/))
+3. Increasing Order Search Tree (<a href="https://leetcode.com/problems/increasing-order-search-tree/" target="_blank">LeetCode</a>)
    1. Hint: Consider in-order traversal to traverse a binary search tree in increasing order
-4. Lowest Common Ancestor of a Binary Search Tree ([HackerRank](https://www.hackerrank.com/challenges/binary-search-tree-lowest-common-ancestor/problem?isFullScreen=true), [LeetCode](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/))
+4. Lowest Common Ancestor of a Binary Search Tree (<a href="https://www.hackerrank.com/challenges/binary-search-tree-lowest-common-ancestor/problem?isFullScreen=true" target="_blank">HackerRank</a>, <a href="https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/" target="_blank">LeetCode</a>)

 ### Part 3